Your Guide to Seasonal Pests in Maryland

 - Bed Bugs: Just like in the summer, increased holiday-related travel always causes instances of bed bug infestations to rise.
 This is true throughout the whole holiday season.

-- Snails and Slugs: Both snails and their shell-less cousins lay the majority of their eggs in the fall, making treating them before the spring a good idea if you want to avoid a population boom later on.
+- Snails and Slugs: Snails and their shell-less cousins lay most of their eggs in the fall, making treating them before the spring a good idea if you want to avoid a population boom later on.

 - Silverfish: Often encountered when digging out those old sweaters, silverfish feed on fibers such as cotton and silk.
-Proper storage of seasonal garments in heavy-duty containers or vacuum seal bags can prevent an infestation, so take that into account when storing the cold weather clothes next spring.
+Proper storage of seasonal garments in heavy-duty containers or vacuum seal bags can prevent an infestation, so consider when storing the cold weather clothes next spring.

 - Fall Webworms: Their signature white webbing that can seemingly take over an entire tree is a strange sight, but these voracious caterpillars can strip a tree bare of leaves before the cold weather even truly sets in.

 - Bagworms: Bagworms, or more specifically their cocoons, are a common sight on trees and shrubs during the fall.
 Removing them now is a good idea, though, as the overwintering eggs will hatch in spring, creating a much bigger problem.

 - Spiders: Bad news for arachnophobes.
 Fall is the height of spider mating season!

 Sadly, even the onset of winter doesn’t mean relief from seasonal pests.
 Outdoor pests aren’t as widespread but household creepy crawlies are more active than ever!

 - Silverfish: Silverfish that made themselves comfortable in your closet in the fall continue to snack on your seasonal garments.
 Aside from finding the insects crawling around, signs of an infestation include yellow stains, scales, or tiny black pepper-like feces pellets on your stored clothing.